preejackie/GSoC-2019-LLVM/index.md

 ## Here we are Orcs

-Hi, I’m Praveen, this is a write-up of my Google Summer of Code 2019 with LLVM Compiler Infrastructure.
+Hi, I’m Praveen Velliengiri, this is a write-up of my Google Summer of Code 2019 with LLVM Compiler Infrastructure.
 LLVM is a modern compiler toolchain, checkout [llvm](https://llvm.org/).

 ### Contents:
 - [LLVM Community](#llvm-community)